 Mueller was president of the Centennial Brewing Co., and Best was vice-president.
 Louis Best was from the Best family of Milwaukee - owners of Pabst Brewing.
 Mueller and Best also established the Billings Brewing Co. at about the same time.

 Upon completion of the Olympia brewery, Silven Hughes became manager, with J. N. Knoch and J. C. Hogl also named as officers of the company.
 The location of the plant was given as the W. side of Harrison Ave. nr.
 Silver Bow Creek.
+Initially it was to be an Ale & Porter brewery.

 The president of the re-organized company was Centennial's secretary/treasurer, Louis P. Best.
 However, it was Gustave Nickel, appointed vice-president and manager, who actually supervised the plant.
 Alfred Seadorf was named secretary/ treasurer of Olympia.